How to Grow Organic Garlic

-Prepare garlic bulbs:
+Prepare garlic bulbs for planting:

 Carefully separate each garlic bulb into individual cloves.
 Each clove will grow a new bulb of garlic.
 Be careful not to bruise the garlic with rough handling.
 Cuts and bruises could provide entry points for rot during the winter.